JuliaSmoothOptimizers/Krylov.jl/docs/src/interfaces/building.md

     SuiteSparse stack (`libbtf`, `libcholmod`, `libumfpack`, ...) is loaded dynamically by Julia at startup (`SparseArrays` is a dependency of Krylov), so `juliac` does not see it.
-Without the copy step above, the bundle runs fine on a machine that has Julia installed but fails on a clean machine with `could not load library "libbtf.so.2"`.
+Without the copy step above, the bundle runs fine on a machine that has Julia installed.
+On a clean machine it fails with `could not load library "libbtf.so.2"`.
 On Windows the libraries live in `Sys.BINDIR` (the `bin/` folder) instead of `lib/julia`.